coderamos/clone-pipefy-frontend/README.md

-# clone | CODEFY - FRONTEND
+# clone | PIPEFY - FRONTEND

 ## About This Project

-This project contains the entire frontend of the **[clone-codefy-frontend](https://github.com/coderamos/clone-codefy-frontend)** application.
+This project contains the entire frontend of the **[clone-pipefy-frontend](https://github.com/coderamos/clone-pipefy-frontend)** application.

 This project was create with [Create React App](https://facebook.github.io/create-react-app/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).